 All fellowships include a stipend to cover living expenses.
 The University does not withhold taxes from fellowship awards.
 The portion of the fellowship that is used to cover tuition and fees is not taxable.
 However, funds used to cover room, board, travel, and research are considered a form of taxable income.
 Students who receive fellowships are responsible for reporting their income accordingly

-If you are interested in applying and are currently in your third or fourth year in the program, submit the following to the Graduate Program Coordinator by April 1.
+If you are interested in applying and are currently in your third or fourth year in the program, submit the following to the Student Affairs Coordinator, Suzanne Brough, by April 1.
 Documents 1-5 should be e-mailed as one attachment.
 The Graduate Affairs Committee will review the applications.

 - Personal statement describing how exactly the dissertation fellowship will be used, why it is crucial to your research, and why you need one semester or two to accomplish it.

 - Unofficial transcript

 - Copy of your (draft) prospectus.
 Please note that a defended prospectus is no longer required; however, awardees must have defended their prospectus by mid-August or forfeit the award.